Many people find that they do not have the time to get to the gym, yet they still want to do an at-home workout.

 Here is how to perform this bodyweight exercise with a sturdy table:

-- Sit on the floor under the table with one hand holding either side of the table.
+- Sit on the floor under the table with one hand holding either side of it.

 - Lift up so that your body is in a stiff board position with your weight on your heels and your hips in line with your body from your heels to the top of your head.